EricCrosson/camelot/src/README.md

 > the materials that are needed to produce the same results as described in the
 > publication

-Consisting of more than methodology and code, _reproducible research_ is contains methodology, code, parameters, and a build environment.
+Consisting of more than methodology and code, _reproducible research_ contains methodology, code, parameters, and a build environment.
 This information permits other humans and even [robots] to reproduce the published results.
 To reproduce some research of your own follow the Setup and then Build